mitmplay/mitm-play/README.md

 <details><summary><b>--proxypac</b></summary>
 <p>

-When network on your having a proxypac settings, might be usefull to use the same
+When network on your having a proxypac settings, might be usefull to use the same.
+This option only in Chromium

 ```
 $ mitm-play --proxypac